Raducanu On Fire To Win On Australian Open Debut - UrduPoint

 Stephens was shellshocked, losing the first set in just 17 minutes.

-But she re-grouped at the changeover and earned five break points on the Raducanu serve in a huge first game of the second set, finally getting on the scoreboard courtesy of a double fault.
+But she re-grouped at the changeover and earned five break points on the Raducanu serve in a huge first game of the second set, finally getting on the scoreboard courtesy of a double fault by the teenager.

-That 1one game lasted 12 minutes, just five minutes less than the entire first set.
+That lone game lasted 12 minutes, just five minutes less than the entire first set.

 Stephens held serve for 2-0 and then broke twice more to win the set convincingly as she lifted her game dramatically and her experience came to the fore.